magento/devdocs/src/contributor-guide/contributing.md

 -  For `phpVersion`, you can set the PHP version that you want the instance to run on.

--  For `searchEngineVersion`, you can use the ElasticSeach version that you want the instance to run.
+-  For `searchEngineVersion`, you can set the Elasticsearch version that you want the instance to run.

 -  For `dbEngine`, you can choose between `MariaDB` or `MySQL`.